-Where a complaint relates to an individual governor (but not the chair or vice chair), an investigation and response will be carried out by the chair of the local governing body (LGB), in accordance with complaints process B.
+Where a complaint relates to an individual governor (but not the Chair or Vice-Chair), an investigation and response will be carried out by the Chair of the local governing body (LGB).
+The complaint will proceed directly to Stage 2.

-Where a complaint relates to a trust LGB, the majority of governors, the chair or the vice chair, an investigation and response will be carried out by a trustee, in accordance with complaints process B. The relevant governors/trustees/members, chair of trustees and chief executive will be made aware of each stage in the process.
+Where a complaint relates to a trust LGB, the majority of Governors, the Chair or the Vice-Chair, an investigation and response will be carried out by a Trustee.

+The complaint will proceed directly to Stage 2.
+The relevant Governors/Trustees/Members, Chair of Trustees and Chief Executive will be made aware of each stage in the process.

-Where a complaint relates to an individual trustee, an investigation and response will be carried out by the chair of the trust board, in accordance with complaints Process B. The relevant trustee, chair of trustees and chief executive will be made aware of each stage in the process.
+Where a complaint relates to an individual trustee, an investigation and response will be carried out by the chair of the trust board.
+The complaint will proceed directly to Stage 2.
+The relevant Trustee, Chair of Trustees and Chief Executive will be made aware of each stage in the process.

-Where a complaint relates to member(s), an investigation and response will be carried out by a suitably qualified/experienced person who is independent of the trust, in accordance with complaints Process B. The relevant trustee, chair of trustees and chief executive will be made aware of each stage in the process.
+Where a complaint relates to Member(s), an investigation and response will be carried out by a suitably qualified/experienced person who is independent of the Trust.
+The complaint will proceed directly to Stage 2.
+The relevant Trustee, Chair of Trustees and Chief Executive will be made aware of each stage in the process.